rafalp/Misago/docs/developers/thread_store.rst

 Thread store is simple memory-based cache some Misago features use to maintain state for request duration.

-It offers subset of standard cache API known from Django:
+Thread store lives in :py:mod:`misago.core.threadstore` and offers subset of standard cache API known from Django

 get